THz sources and detectors

 Carcinotrons

-The BWO (backward wave oscillator), also known as a carcinotron, is a vacuum tube used to generate radiofrequency radiation up to terahertz frequencies.
-The lifespan of a carcinotron is limited by wear on the lamp filament.
+The BWO (backward wave oscillator), also known as a carcinotron, is a vacuum tube used to generate radiofrequency radiation up to THz frequencies.
+The carcinotron's lifespan is limited by wear on the lamp filament.
 The spectral width of the line is approximately 20 MHz.

 | Frequency range | Power | |